sheepdotcom/uBot/about.md

 Current Status: Working very accurately

+TASing platformers is annoying currently because you cant buffer inputs in the pause menu yet.
+Also buffering inputs before loading a checkpoint doesnt work yet.

 # Planned Features

 A list of features that are to be added in the future. <cr>Red</c> means it hasnt been started yet, <cy>Yellow</c> means it is being worked on, and <cg>Green</c> means it is finished.